A note on closed-form spread option valuation under log-normal models: Generalization of the Bjerksund-Stensland formula

-Our numerical tests show that, the Bjerksund and Stensland formula presented in section 3 above performs better than Kirk's formula in pricing spread options.
+As mentioned earlier, the \cite{bjerksund2014closed} formula presented in Section 3 above performs highly accurately.
 In this section, we study the Bjerksund and Stensland formula further and give an alternative derivation for it.
-In fact, our new approach in deriving the Bjerksund and Stensland formula in this section leads us to a more general formula than the Bjerksund and Stensland formula as our corollary \ref{cor52} below shows.
-In corollary \ref{cor52} the Bjerksund and Stensland formula is obtained by selecting special parameter values to our closed formula in this section.
+Our new approach in deriving the Bjerksund and Stensland formula in this section leads us to a more general formula than the Bjerksund and Stensland formula as our Corollary \ref{cor52} below shows.

-As pointed out in section 4 above, the Carmonna-Durrleman and Bjerksund and Stensland spread option prices were obtained by maximizing lower bounds for the spread prices.
-In this section, instead of constructing lower bounds for spread call option prices, we directly approximate the probabilities $C_D^1, C_D^2, C_D^3$ in the proposition \ref{prop1} above.
+As pointed out in Section 4 above, the \cite{CarmonaandDurrleman2003a} and \cite{bjerksund2014closed} spread option prices were obtained by maximizing lower bounds for the spread prices.
+In this section, instead of constructing lower bounds for spread call option prices, we directly approximate the probabilities $C_D^1, C_D^2, C_D^3$ in the Proposition \ref{prop1} above.